nxtgenius9/headlessBedShaker/README.md

 # headlessBedShaker

 This is a headless bed shaker driver I based on a wemos D1 mini with a few mosfets I had lying around.
-I built this to run a bed shaker when I was away from the house on trips either camping or shacking up elsewhere.
-I also didn't have an LCD display so I used the AP libraries of the wemos to give me something to connect to and give input on the go without going through serial on my PC.
+It projects a WAP which is utilized to set the alarm time and powers a bedshaker at the same time every day.
+All you need is this device, something to power it, a bed shaker and a smart phone and you're good to go.

 ## The circuit